 - Our student data management system, PowerSchool will provide daily attendance information for teachers, parents/guardians and administrators to view electronically. - Attendance staff will screen truancies daily and call home for any student who is three or more periods truant within any given day. - Whenever a student is truant from a class, the Dean's Office will contact the student the following day to confirm the truancy.
-Truancies will be documented in PowerSchool and a letter to the student's parent/guardian will be generated on the next school day. - For every truancy (unexcused absence) there will be a contact with the student, an attempt to call the student's parent, a letter sent to the parent and a consequence or intervention with the student. - After five truancies and five interventions for an individual course, a student may be denied credit for the course.
-Those who are denied credit will be referred to their guidance counselor to explore credit options. - Excessive excused absences interfere with student achievement.
+Truancies will be documented in PowerSchool and a letter to the student's parent/guardian will be generated on the next school day. - For every truancy (unexcused absence) there will be a contact with the student, an attempt to call the student's parent, a letter sent to the parent and a consequence or intervention with the student. - Excessive excused absences interfere with student achievement.
 A student who has excessive absences will be required to provide medical documentation for each absence or meet with the school nurse on the same day in order to excuse absences.
 During any given semester, when a student reaches over nine absences from a class there will be an attendance conference with the student's Dean and parent contact will be made.
 Should the student reach twelve or more absences, a doctor's note will be required to excuse further absences.
 After fifteen absences, a student may lose credit for the individual class.
 Those who are denied credit will be referred to their guidance counselor to explore credit options. - Any student who has chronic attendance issues may be referred to the DuPage County Truancy agency, Truancy Intervention Program.